openconfig/gribi/doc/specification.md

 # 4 Service Definition

-The gRIBI service is a single gRPC service currently defined in [`gribi.proto`](https://github.com/openconfig/gribi/blob/master/v1/proto/service/gribi.proto).
+The gRIBI service is a single gRPC service defined in [`gribi.proto`](https://github.com/openconfig/gribi/blob/master/v1/proto/service/gribi.proto).
 It includes three RPCs:

  * `Modify` - used by the clients to modify the device's RIB.
  * `Get` - a server streaming RPC which can be used by a client to retrieve the